story-branch/story_branch/README.md

 # Story Branch

-Story branch is a CLI application that interacts with Pivotal Tracker or Github at the at the moment.
+Story branch is a CLI application that interacts with Pivotal Tracker, Github and Jira at the moment.

-It allows you to start and un-start stories in Pivotal Tracker, as well as creating branches based on the story name and id and have a final commit message marking the story as Finished.
+For all the trackers it supports creating local branches from the tickets or opening the ticket in your browser from the branch you're working on.
+In the future I plan to support different workflows in order to integrate your individual process in the tool.

+As for PivotalTracker, since the flow is mostly the same for everyone, it allows you to start and un-start stories as well.

 [View Changelog](Changelog.md)